sjentsch/lsjDocs/Ch01/Ch01_WhyStats_5.rst

 I really do want to stress that research design is just as important as data analysis, and this book does spend some time on it.
-However, while statistics has a kind of universality, and provides a set of core tools that are useful for most types of psychological research, the research methods side is not quite so universal.
+However, while statistics has a kind of universality, and provides a set of core tools that are useful for most types of psychological and social research, the research methods side is not quite so universal.
 There are some general principles that everyone should think about, but a lot of research design is very idiosyncratic, and is specific to the area of research that you want to engage in.
 To the extent that it is the details that matter, those details do not usually show up in an introductory